websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 ### Docker Containers: Add Hosts

+> Skip this step if your system is not using Docker containers.

 The Liferay DXP container(s) must recognize the Elasticsearch IP(s) to establish a connection.
 Add `/etc/hosts/` entries on the DXP nodes that map the Elasticsearch container name to the Elasticsearch server host IP address.
 This can be established during the `docker run` phase by passing an `--add-host elasticsearch:[IP address]` argument for each Elasticsearch node.

 To obtain the IP addresses of all running containers, run